lunchbag/hugo-blog/content/posts/feb-weekly-1.md

 ## Lunch Money

 * I got my first hate mail!
 Well, it was a strongly worded reason for why they were canceling and it ended with "bro, it's not me, it's you".
-I'm not bothered by it as it seems his complaints are mostly that Lunch Money doesn't fit exactly how YNAB works, like how we "can't even tag a transaction as a transfer" and that apparently you can only add one singular account to Lunch Money.
+I'm not bothered by it as it seems his complaints are mostly that Lunch Money doesn't fit exactly how YNAB works.
 I posted about this on Twitter and received some really supportive and uplifting replies and for that, I'm grateful!

 ## Personal life